georgebabarus/magento-filesystem-extension/docs/source/details.rst

     1.0.0 - proof of concept
           - Bb_Storage could be installed independently and will allow custom/new directories for new modules
-          - To overwrite Magento storage following modules should be installed (are dependent on each other for now): Bb_StorageOverwrite, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable
+          - To overwrite the Magento storage following modules should be installed (are dependent on each other for now): Bb_StorageOverwrite, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable
           - For now, When you create a mapping for a subdirectory, you need to create a configuration for all others subdirectories
           - Available driver Bb_StorageS3 for Amazon S3 like integration.
 More drivers will be published soon depending on demands.
 Please request new drivers `on GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_.